Cooperation, Competition, and Maliciousness: LLM-Stakeholders Interactive Negotiation: Abstract

 \section{Abstract}

-There is a growing interest in using Large Language Models (LLMs) as agents to tackle real-world tasks that may require assessing complex situations.
-Yet, we have a limited understanding of LLMs' reasoning and decision-making capabilities, partly stemming from a lack of dedicated evaluation benchmarks.
-As negotiating and compromising are key aspects of our everyday communication and collaboration, we propose using scorable negotiation games as a new evaluation framework for LLMs.
-We create a testbed of diverse text-based, multi-agent, multi-issue, semantically rich negotiation games, with easily tunable difficulty.
-To solve the challenge, agents need to have strong arithmetic, inference, exploration, and planning capabilities, while seamlessly integrating them.
-Via a systematic zero-shot Chain-of-Thought prompting (CoT), we show that agents can negotiate and consistently reach successful deals.
-We quantify the performance with multiple metrics and observe a large gap between GPT-4 and earlier models.
-Importantly, we test the generalization to new games and setups.
-Finally, we show that these games can help evaluate other critical aspects, such as the interaction dynamics between agents in the presence of greedy and adversarial players.
+There is an growing interest in using Large Language Models (LLMs) in multi-agent systems to tackle interactive real-world tasks that require effective collaboration and assessing complex situations.
+Yet, we still have a limited understanding of LLMs' communication and decision-making abilities in multi-agent setups.
+The fundamental task of negotiation spans many key features of communication, such as cooperation, competition, and manipulation potentials.
+Thus, we propose using scorable negotiation to evaluate LLMs.
+We create a testbed of complex multi-agent, multi-issue, and semantically rich negotiation games.
+To reach an agreement, agents must have strong arithmetic, inference, exploration, and planning capabilities while integrating them in a dynamic and multi-turn setup.
+We propose multiple metrics to rigorously quantify agents' performance and alignment with the assigned role.
+We provide procedures to create new games and increase games' difficulty to have an evolving benchmark.
+Importantly, we evaluate critical safety aspects such as the interaction dynamics between agents influenced by greedy and adversarial players.
+Our benchmark is highly challenging; GPT-3.5 and small models mostly fail, and GPT-4 and SoTA large models (e.g., Llama-3 70b) still underperform.